SIVASHANKAR-S/NewProjects/README.md

 # Welcome to My Project Collection Repository

-This Repository contains my latest Projects on Artificial Intelligence.Click on the link to view the source codes.I welcome people to colloborate with me to develop the projects.
+This Repository contains my latest Projects on Artificial Intelligence.
+Click on the link to view the source codes.
+I welcome people to colloborate with me to develop the projects.

 ## Project -  Real Time Multi Object Detection using YoloV4